Topological two-particle dynamics in a periodically driven lattice model with on-site interactions: Appendix: Doublon decay

-\paragraph{Supplemental material --} In order to assess the robustness of doublons, we compute here the probability that a pair of doublons occupying neighbouring sites merge or exchange particles during a hopping step connecting the two sites.
-Let us focus on a pair of sites and let us call $a,b$ ($a^\dagger, b^\dagger$) the annihilation (creation) operators for single particles on those sites.
+In order to assess the robustness of doublons, we compute here the probability that a pair of doublons occupying neighbouring sites merge or exchange particles during a hopping step connecting the two sites.
+Let us focus on two sites and let us call $a,b$ ($a^\dagger, b^\dagger$) the annihilation (creation) operators for single particles on those sites.
 Including three- and four-body interactions of strength respectively $U'$ and $U''$, the Hamiltonian reads:

 In our case of four particles distributed among two sites, we can use the following basis of five orthonormal states: